By Katherine Sandson, J.D. ’17, Harvard Law School

 Originally published by the Office of Clinical and Pro Bono Programs at Harvard Law School.

-When I enrolled in the Food Law and Policy Clinic (FLPC) during the January term, I was assigned to work on the clinic’s food waste and food recovery projects.
+When I enrolled in the https://chlpi.org/food-law-and-policy (FLPC) during the January term, I was assigned to work on the clinic’s food waste and food recovery projects.
 These projects included a short film, entitled Expired?
 Food Waste in America, that the clinic was producing in conjunction with Racing Horse Productions.
 The film explores the effects of an administrative rule in Montana that prevents milk from being sold after its labeled date, which must be no more than twelve days following pasteurization, even though milk is safe for consumption far longer.
 FLPC produced the film to provide one example of how the lack of uniform, federal standards for date labeling in the U.S. contributes to the 160 billion pounds of food waste generated by Americans each year.

 By the time I joined the clinic, the film itself was nearly complete.
 While past clinical students had worked on producing the script, conducting interviews, and editing the film, I spent time preparing for the film’s release.
 This work included drafting and editing op-eds to accompany the short film in online news outlets, providing feedback on the content of the film’s website, and drafting guidance materials to help people run screenings of the film.
 During the spring semester, now that the film has been released, I have continued to help brainstorm and execute additional strategies for getting the film out to a broader audience.